-- Education Rising Scholars began in the Spring 2024 semester in collaboration with post-secondary partners support students as they transition back to their communities.
-The DPO also coordinates any supportive services for the youth through the transition process. - Employment Programs in SYTF include the development of an employment transition plan, which youth can utilize when they transition from SYTF. - Staff/Provider Training Interagency (for LACOE and JCHS) training was provided at Barry J. Nidorf that included DSS and De-escalation (by Department of Mental Health) in February 2024 - SUD and Mental Health Services Support for connections to these services will be strengthen for youth released from SYTF.
+- SYTF Transition Services Transition Supervision DPOs work with youth (within 2 business days of SYTF release) and their families to access identified resources upon transition to the community; this includes basic needs and documentation through the Department of Social Services and the Department of Motor Vehicles as well as services that support the youth's self-sufficiency in the community.
+The DPO also coordinates any supportive services for the youth through the transition process. - Credible Messengers The Program continues to expand and will include other youth development programming with a more robust investment in reentry supports and housing. - Education - Rising Scholars will begin in the Spring 2024 semester. in collaboration with post-secondary partners support students as they transition back to their communities.
+The DPO also coordinates any supportive services for the youth through the transition process. - Employment programs in SYTF include the development of an employment transition plan, which youth can utilize when they transition from SYTF. - Staff/Provider Training Interagency (for LACOE and JCHS) training was provided at Barry J. Nidorf that included DSS and De-escalation (by Department of Mental Health) in February 2024 - SUD and Mental Health Services support for connections to these services will be strengthen for youth released from SYTF.